 App tabs and Tab Groups (Panorama) are stored as part of the session data in the file sessionstore.js in the Firefox Profile Folder

-Make sure that you do not use Remove recent browsing, search and download history to clear the "Browsing History" if Firefox is closed.
+Make sure that you do not use Delete browsing, search and download history on Firefox to clear the "Browsing History" if Firefox is closed.

 Identical to others, I do not want to reload all tab groups on restart; however, I strongly desire the ability to save tab groups (beyond just naming & resuming from previous session).
 My use case is simple.
 I reboot, switching from Ubuntu to Windows and back multiple times per day on my laptop.
 I work on multiple projects and would like to associate tab groups with each one.
 Then I would like to click a button/link, (perhaps in the Ctrl-Shift-E -- Tab Group View) to restore a specific tab group for a project without having to load the 28 other pages which are relevant to other projects...
 Essentially, I want to bookmark a tabgroup.
 I would be willing to contribute coding time to this feature, but am unsure as to where to start.